 Here are some tips to help ensure that your move in the Netherlands goes well.

 As soon as you know you’re going to move, start making a to-do list, set against a timeline.
 Take into account the fact that some offices and agencies don’t work on weekends.

 Are you moving up or downstairs?
 Is there a hook on the front of your building?
 Do you live on a narrow street?
 How much stuff do you have – enough to fit a minivan, or do you need a big truck?

 Do you prefer to move yourself or hire a company to help you?
 Figure out what are the special needs of your move such as pets for example.

 Get the street permits

-If your moving van will need to block the street while you load and/or unload, you need a permit from the municipality.
-This is especially complicated for expats, because of the language barrier.
+If your moving van needs to block the street while you load and unload, you need a permit from the municipality.
+This is especially complex for expats, because of the language barrier.
 You also have to include a drawing or diagram of the situation on the street.
 You must pay for the application, and they still have the right to refuse your request, so it’s a risk.
 This is one of the major advantages to hiring an Amsterdam-based moving company: they take care of that for you.

 Tips for packing for your move